narinzar/python-project-template/ReadME.md

 # Python Project Template

 This is a basic template for Python projects, set up with a virtual environment and dependency management.
 It works across Windows, Linux, and macOS systems.
-Uses uv (Ultra Fast) for dependency installation where available.
+Uses uv (Ultra Fast) for dependency installation with modern Python packaging.
 Use the provided scripts to set up the virtual environment, install dependencies, and manage your project.

 ## Setup Instructions